 SNAP EBT Equipment Program

 When FMC’s SNAP EBT Equipment Program closed in November 2017, FMC had proudly approved 1,771 applicants to receive equipment of their choice: 1,005 farmers markets and 744 direct marketing farmers.
-FMC’s contract with the USDA Food and Nutrition Service (FNS) to administer the SNAP EBT Equipment Program ended in November of 2017, and after putting the contract through the government’s standard competitive bid process, a new contractor, Financial Transaction Management (FTM), was chosen to take over the program in April.
-FTM plans to open up an application portal for interested farmers markets and farmers by July 14th.
+FMC’s contract with the USDA Food and Nutrition Service (FNS) to administer the SNAP EBT Equipment Program ended in November of 2017, and after putting the contract through the government’s standard competitive bid process, a new contractor, Financial Transaction Management (FTM), was chosen to take over the program in April 2018.
+FTM’s application portal is now open.
+You can submit an application by clicking here.

 Legislative Changes in the Senate Farm Bill: One-Machine-per-Location

 On June 11th, the Senate Agriculture Committee released a draft of their Farm Bill, which included language to address the one-machine-per-location policy that has prevented farmers market operators from using mobile SNAP EBT equipment at more than one market.
 While the existing policy is intended to ensure integrity of the program and provide FNS with accurate data about SNAP redemptions at individual markets, the unintended consequence has been to increase costs and limit the growth of SNAP at farmers markets.
 The language in the Senate Farm Bill states that farmers markets:

 “shall be allowed to operate an individual electronic benefit transfer point of sale device at more than 1 location under the same supplemental nutrition assistance program authorization , if—

 ‘‘(i) the farmers’ market or direct marketing farmer provides to the Secretary information on location and hours of operation at each location; and